tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 10. Provide the necessary data for creating a new compute instance to run on your notebooks.

-    1. Compute name: `notebooks-compute`.
+    a.
+Compute name: `notebooks-compute`.
 When you create a VM, provide a name.
 The name must be between 2 to 16 characters.
 Valid characters are letters, digits, and the - character, and must also be unique across your Azure subscription.

-    2. Virtual Machine size: **Standard_D3_v2**.
+    b.
+Virtual Machine size: **Standard_D3_v2**.

-    3. Then select **Create**.
+    c.
+Then select **Create**.
 It can take approximately 5 minutes to set up your VM.

     ![The New Compute Instance form is displayed populated with the preceding values.](media/notebook-04.png 'Configure the new compute instance')